‘The Bachelor’ Spoilers: Order Of Eliminations After Episode 7 For Nick Viall

 - Danielle Maltby

 Once more, as has been a common trend during Viall’s spotlight on the show, there will not be a rose ceremony elimination.
-If he’s not cancelling it because of drama, he is sending the women home early on his dates with them.
+If he’s not canceling it because of drama, he is sending the women home early on his dates with them.

-In this episode, Danielle M. will be sent home during their 1-on-1 date and she is said to take it very hard, according to Reality Steve.
+In this episode, Danielle M. will be sent home during their 1-on-1 date, and she is said to take it very hard, according to Reality Steve.
 Later, the girls are waiting for the rose ceremony, but Viall just walks in and sends Kristina home to get it down to his final four.

 Down to Four women